 His ophthalmic plastic surgery special expertise is in blepharoplasty surgery (which is removal of excess skin from upper and lower eyelids), droopy eyelid surgery, in turning or out turning of eyelids surgery and removal of cancers and lumps around eyelids.
 He is also proficient in surgery for watery eyes, orbital and socket surgery.
 He also offers oculo-facial rejuvenation treatments (tear trough fillers).

-On the NHS, he is the MDT and research lead for Sheffield Ocular Oncology Service, which is one of the three National Ocular Oncology Centres in England.
-He provides the complete spectrum of treatment options for adult eye cancer patients.
+On the NHS, he is the Clinical lead and MDT chair for Sheffield Ocular Oncology Service, which is one of the three National Ocular Oncology Centres in England.
 He formulated the NICE accredited Uveal Melanoma National Guidelines as a core member of melanoma focus expert group and is on the clinical advisory panel of Ocumel, the patient support group.

 Mr Salvi is also the regional orbital lead for South Yorkshire.
 He has set up a successful joint thyroid clinic with Dr Amit Allahabadia, Consultant Endocrinologist and an equally pioneering joint orbital trauma clinic with the Mr Nicholas Lee, Consultant maxillo-facial surgeon at the Royal Hallamshire Hospital.
 He has brought innovative ideas to the department like use of the cone beam CT scan for thyroid patients and novel surgical techniques like optic nerve sheath fenestration, on which is a leading authority.